Eisenhower Fellowships: Fellows

+Since the organization's founding, nearly 2,000 men and women have been awarded fellowships.
 Fellows are identified by committees in 48 countries and six U.S. locales (New England, Philadelphia, Research Triangle-NC, St. Louis, Chicago and Los Angeles).
-They identify men and women who have demonstrated significant achievement and are poised to assume positions of substantial influence in their fields.
-Eisenhower Fellows regularly attain higher positions after they have been awarded the fellowship.
-More than half of all Eisenhower Fellowships alumni indicate that they have been involved in fostering societal change at some point after their fellowship.
+They identify men and women who have positions of substantial influence in their fields.

-Since the organization's founding, nearly 2,000 men and women have been awarded fellowships, forming a global network of leaders.
-Fellows are located in over 100 countries, including heads of government, cabinet-level officials, national legislators, provincial governors, university presidents, and CEOs of corporations and non-profit organizations who engage with other Fellows and with other members of the Eisenhower network.

-1950s
+1950s–1970s

 Sixteen fellowships were awarded in 1954 to three Americans and thirteen men from overseas.
-Initially, all funds came from the fundraising efforts of the EF Board of Trustees, but a ten-year $600,000 grant from the Ford Foundation in 1956 massively contributed to the prestige and abilities of the program.
-In the first decade, the size of yearly Fellow cohorts grew each year and from 1954 to 1964, the number of participating countries more than doubled.
+Initially, all funds came from the fundraising efforts of the EF Board of Trustees, but a ten-year $600,000 grant from the Ford Foundation was granted in 1956.

-1960s

-As had been suggested by the first Fellows, each year's program included at least two seminars where Fellows met and shared experiences.
-Yearly newsletters and three international alumni conferences strengthened the bonds among old friends and created new linkages.
-A second Ford Foundation grant in 1967 encouraged EF to experiment with larger programs.
-In 1961 the first Eisenhower regional conference was held in Geneva, Switzerland, and in the same year, the first female Fellow, Dr. Pilar G. Villegas, was named.
+Each year's program included at least two seminars where Fellows shared experiences.
+It has yearly newsletters and three international alumni conferences.
+In 1961, the first Eisenhower regional conference was held in Geneva, Switzerland, and in the same year, the first female Fellow, Dr. Pilar G. Villegas, was named.
 In 1963, the USA Fellow program was suspended temporarily.

-1970s

-As the U.S. celebrated its bicentennial in 1976, one hundred and one Fellows from fifty six countries convened in San Francisco for EF's First World Forum.
+As the U.S. celebrated its bicentennial in 1976, 101 Fellows from 56 countries convened in San Francisco for EF's First World Forum.
 In 1977, President Gerald Ford was appointed president.